-Work with SCSS to fund the design and implementation of a grant program that encourages CDS sector service providers to try new and innovative approaches to managing their workforce.
+Work with SCSS to secure funding for a grant program that encourages CDS sector service providers to try new and innovative approaches to managing their workforce.
+This recommendation also includes working with the CDS sector to design and implement the grant program.